snjallingur/vedurspa/README.md

 > ids=1

 A detailed list of available weather stations can be found [here](https://www.vedur.is/vedur/stodvar/).
-To get the weather station id click on the weather station you are interested in and search for the "stöðvarnúmer"
+To get the weather station id click on the weather station you are interested in and search for the "Stöðvanúmer"

 ![Weather station information](images/weather_station_1.jpg)